 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "The Lawyer's Role(s) in Deliberative Democracy" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 169.
+169.